m8pple/arch2-2019-cw/reflection.md

 requirement on how "big" each thing is, either in concept size or the number of words.
 There is also no bias towards whether a strength or weakness is better - either could be relevant.
-The main requirements are that the answers should be:
+The only requirements are that the answers should be:

 - Specific to you